noahgb1/simplechat/deployers/bicep/README.md

   Note: These files can be found in GitHub repository folder /deployers/bicep/artifacts

+### Existing Open AI (Option)

+- Make sure the Managed Idenity and the Entra App Registration have been added to the Open AI Instance IAM with RBAC Roles [Cognitive Services Contributor, Cognitive Services OpenAI User, Cognitive Services User]

 ### Admin center in Web UI application

 - Open a browser and navigate to the url of the Azure App Service default domain.